Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Dynamical properties

-where the circle stands for a connected average of all quantities inside it, calculated in the zero-order ensemble and with the zero-order dynamics.
-(After averaging, the vertices are the same at all sites and are time-translation invariant).

-At high order the graphs have arbitrary numbers of lines with arrows (representing the perturbative solution of the Langevin equations) and without arrows (representing the expansion of the Gibbs distribution of the cavity).
-Also, the vertices can have arbitrary number of lines.
+At higher order the diagrams involve arbitrary numbers of lines with arrows (representing the perturbative solution of the Langevin equations) and without arrows (representing the expansion of the Gibbs distribution of the cavity).
+The expansion of cumulants $C'_{\ell}$ with arbitrary $\ell$ is given by diagrams with the same structure, but with $\ell$ lines connected to the origin $i$.

-The analysis is much more complex than in the static case.
-However the structure of the diagrams is the same.

-Using the same diagrammatic arguments which were discussed for the static case, we can conclude that the only finite cumulants for $d \to \infty$ are those in which at most two lines are connected to the site $i$.
-This shows that $C_{2}^{\prime \alpha \beta}(t-t')$ is the only finite cumulant, and implies that $\bbeta_{i}(t)$ has for $d \to \infty$ a Gaussian distribution.
-(This result relies again on the fact that the internal coordinates in the diagrams range over all sites except $i$, because we are expanding in the cavity system).